VGC Financial Assistance Grants

 The Victoria Grants Commission's methodology for allocating general purpose grants takes into account each council's assessed relative expenditure needs and relative capacity to raise revenue.

-For each council, a raw grant is obtained which is calculated by subtracting the council's standardised revenue from its standardised expenditure.
+For each council, a raw grant is obtained, calculated by subtracting the council's standardised revenue from its standardised expenditure.

 The available general purpose grants pool is then allocated in proportion to each council's raw grant, taking into account the requirement in the Commonwealth legislation and associated national distribution principles to provide a minimum grant to each council.